section-engineering-education/engineering-education/articles/getting-started-with-nodemcu/index.md

 [Image source](https://randomnerdtutorials.com/esp8266-pinout-reference-gpios/)

 When compared with other microcontrollers like Arduino, we see that:
 - NodeMCU comes with 128KB RAM, whereas Arduino has 2KB RAM.
+With better RAM memory, parallel processing of tasks can be achieved seamlessely.
 - NodeMCU has 4MB ROM, whereas Arduino has 32KB ROM.
+With bigger ROM size, NodeMCU allows us to store more information without any need of external storage devices.
 - NodeMCU comes with a MicroUSB port, but Arduino requires a USB-B type.
+Usage of MicroUSB is more extensive, and ensures better connectivity.
 - The development board for NodeMCU is much smaller when compared with others.
-- NodeMCU is very cheap with a cost of 5 USD.
+The size of board is a major factor to consider while building electronic appliances.

 ### Step by Step Guide
 #### Setup